stumsky/TiTesseract-for-iOS/README.md

  ```
  - Download [tesseract-ios-lib](https://github.com/ldiqual/tesseract-ios-lib) and put it somewhere in your project.
  - Download [tessdata](https://code.google.com/p/tesseract-ocr/downloads/list) and put `tessdata` somewhere in your project.
+ - Directory or file the following should have been added.
+.
+├── example
+│   └── tessdata
+├── Tesseract.h
+├── Tesseract.mm
+├── leptonica
+├── liblept.a
+├── libtesseract_all.a
+└── tesseract
  - Run `build.py` which creates your distribution
  - Copy net.appios.titesseract-iphone-X.X.X.zip into your app project of root directory
  - Build the project

 Usage